privcount/privcount/doc/TorEvents.markdown

 There may also be other circuit uses that we don't flag.

+We only get exit and directory byte counts on circuits.
+Other byte counts, including the various hidden service byte counts, have not yet been implemented.

 ### PRIVCOUNT_CIRCUIT_ENDED

 As of PrivCount 1.1.0, this is a legacy event, use PRIVCOUNT_CIRCUIT_CLOSE in